 Lindfield’s Family Fun Run is a 5k (approximately) cross country run which is suitable for adults and children alike – although Under 12s must be accompanied.
 The run which has been going for nearly 40 years, has seen young and old running alongside each other – and is especially popular with families – as they run together.

-- The run does take place over roads, uneven ground, farmland and besides streams, and is a cross country course in the true sense of the word.
+The run does take place over roads, uneven ground, farmland and besides streams, and is a cross country course in the true sense of the word.
 Which is why many love it!

-- Registration between 8.30am-10am.
-NOTE: Runners arriving after 10am will not be able to collect their number.
+On the day registration will open between 8.30am-10am.
+However, we advise you to book online in advance to guarantee your place.NOTE: Runners arriving after 10am will not be able to collect their number.
 Allow plenty of time to find a place to park!
-5k starts at 10.30am.
+5k starts at 10.45am.

 Many runners come back to Lindfield Village Run year after year.
 Here's a few quotes we've had taken from runners...

 Great event thanks to all the volunteers!
 Not so much to the hills out in Ardingly.